entorb/hpmor-ebook/README.md

-# hpmor-translation
+# HPMOR: generator for eBooks in English and German
-Scripts for creaton of ebooks for [Harry Potter and the Methods of Rationality](https://www.hpmor.com) by Eliezer Yudkowsky.
-Supporting Englisch original and German translation by Schneefl0cke.
+Scripts for generating eBooks for [Harry Potter and the Methods of Rationality](https://www.hpmor.com) by Eliezer Yudkowsky.
+Featuring Englisch original and German translation by Schneefl0cke.

-My generated ebooks can be found at [https://entorb.net/hpmor/](https://entorb.net/hpmor/).
+Generated eBooks can be found at [https://entorb.net/hpmor/](https://entorb.net/hpmor/).

 ## TODOs
 - [x] find [complete German translation](https://www.fanfiktion.de/s/60044849000ccc541aef297e/)